GLOBAL ECONOMY-Chinese factories grow again, but US sector shrinks

 Aside from China, the outlook for other major Asian economies looks uncertain, especially because easy monetary policy in the developed world has pushed up the value of currencies in the likes of Korea and Taiwan, hurting exports.

-Manufacturing continued to contract in both countries last month, while India’s factory sector expansion remained well below the rate seen in the years before the global financial crisis.
+Manufacturing continued to contrast in both countries last month, while India’s factory sector expansion remained well below the rate seen in the years before the global financial crisis.

 EUROPE‘S STRUGGLES PERSIST